davestewart/minimap-font/README.md

 ## Overview

-Minimap is a font to use in your code editor when you want to get a 10,000ft view of the code, for screenshots, plugins or such like:
+Minimap is a font to use when you want to a 10,000ft view of text.

+It was originally designed for grokking computer code, though you could use it as greek text in place of lorem ipsum.

+Useful for screenshots, plugins, demos, mockups or such like:

 ![screenshot](minimap.png)

 ## Usage

-1. Install the font using the usual process for your operating system.
-2. Change your IDE theme's font to Minimap
-3. Load up a file
-4. Behold!
+Minimap was originally designed to be installed on your computer, bit I've now added a web font, so you can use it in web pages as well.

+## License

+Minimap is MIT licensed, so you can use it as you wish